electronick1/stairs_doc/source/index.html.md

 Flow - It's a low-level component which actually defines data pipeline.

-The problem with data pipelines builders that's it's not quite easy to change/redefine something, also big amount of functions makes pipelines like a hell of dependenses (luigi good example of it). <br>
+The problem with data pipelines builders that's it's not quite easy to change/redefine something, also big amount of functions makes pipelines like a hell of dependences (luigi good example of it). <br>
 For solving this problems we have FLOW component which can be used for: <br>

 - Easy change/redefine/extend your pipeline.
 (Just use python inheretence)